shoui520/shoui520.github.io/docs/vn-setup.md

 ## macOS

-Visual novels are only Microsoft Windows applications, therefore if you want to run a visual novel on your Mac you must either, virtualize/dual boot Windows or use *Wine*.
+Visual novels are only Microsoft Windows applications, therefore if you want to run a visual novel on your Mac you must either virtualize/dual boot Windows or use *Wine*.

 ### Virtual Machines (10.11 - 11.x)